Optimizing measurement-based cooling by reinforcement learning: Measurement optimization

 \section{Measurement optimization}

-The thermal resonator could be steadily cooled down by the unconditional measurement strategy armed with the optimized measurement-interval in Eq.~(\ref{Optimaltau}).
-And the cooling is performed with a unit successful probability in the absence of the postselection over the measurement outcome.
-As demonstrated by the blue-solid line with circle markers and the orange-dotted line in Figs.~\ref{CoolingPerformance}(a) and \ref{CoolingPerformance}(c), the complete UM and CM cooling strategies dominate in the cooling rate and the successful probability, respectively.
-It is therefore desired to find an optimized sequence of measurements, which is a hybrid of UM and CM, to compromise the cooling efficiency and the experimental cost.
-In this section, we present an algorithm that is assisted by the reinforcement learning to generate the optimized control sequence indicting when and which measurement is performed.
+Thermal resonator could be steadily yet slowly cooled down by unconditional measurement strategy equipped with an optimized measurement-interval in Eq.~(\ref{Optimaltau}).
+And this strategy is performed with a unit probability in the absence of postselection over the measurement outcome.
+In sharp contrast, conditional measurement strategy is a more efficient cooling protocol but with a poor success probability.
+It is therefore desired to find an optimized sequence of measurements as a hybrid of UM and CM to hold a great performance taking both cooling efficiency and experimental overhead into account.
+In this section, we present an algorithm that employs the reinforcement learning to generate the optimized control sequence indicating when and which measurement is performed.